sdiehl28/tutorial-website/content/_index.md

 ### <span style="color:#3333FF">New</span>
 In depth, [10 Jupyter notebook series](/projects/iterative_model_dev/) on building Machine Learning Models using the latest features from Scikit Learn 0v.21 (released in May 2019).

+The Baseball notebooks are undergoing a major overhaul.
+Scripts to download, parse, tidy, validate and clean open source baseball data will be used to create the initial csv files.
+These are at: [baseball analytics](https://github.com/sdiehl28/baseball-analytics).
+Examples of baseball data analysis will be published in new notebooks.

 ### Overview